coecms/cms-wiki/Wiki/starting/starting-leaving.md

 ## Your NCI account

-When you leave, you will keep your NCI credentials IF you keep your contact details up to date through https://my.nci.org.au
+When you leave you can retain your NCI credentials if you keep your contact details up to date through https://my.nci.org.au

 Make sure to quit all NCI projects you don't need access to anymore.
 You can be ruthless as it is quite easy to regain access to those projects later on if needed.

-Some projects have strict license terms attached (e.g. access).
-Your membership might be revoked at any time after you leave the Centre if you haven't negotiated extended access to those projects.
-Please contact the Lead CI or the project manager to discuss your needs.
+Some projects have strict license terms attached (e.g., ACCESS).
+Your membership might be revoked any time after you leave the Centre if you haven't negotiated extended access to those projects.
+Please contact the Lead CI or project manager to discuss your needs.

 **Transferring files**